arpitsingh40/MaxMassage/README.md

 In order to run the python script, your system must have the following programs/packages installed.
 * Python 3.8: Download it from https://www.python.org/downloads
-* Pyautogui: Run in command prompt pip install pyautogui
+* Pyautogui: Run in command prompt pip install pyautogui or pip3 install pyautogui